BreX900/guidelinees/swift/SwiftUICommonErrors.md

       showingAlert = true
     }
   }
-  //here you are observing then the value became true .alert(isPresented: $showingAlert){
+  // here you are observing then the value became true .alert(isPresented: $showingAlert){
     Alert(title: Text("Hello, \(selectedUser!.id)"))
   }